klee-SAM/raytrace-noob/README.md

 - [x] lookat
 - [ ] move mesh buffers to another object
     - allows for sharing of mesh data between objects
+- [ ] organize src files into folders
+    - New .h and .cpp files for each shape
+    - Light class as separate file
+    - ext folder for libraries
+    - util folder for umath, prand
+- [ ] mesh motion blur support, whenever BVH is done

+### things to consider
 - Using SoA for better cache locality
     - w/o SOA, performance decreases by linearly significant amount if i add more data to hold b/c cache misses